Musita–Mayuge–Lumino–Majanji–Busia Road: Upgrading to bitumen

 Before 2015, the road was unsealed gravel surface.
 In February 2015, the Ugandan government began the process of upgrading the road to class II bitumen surface.
 The first contractor for this project was the China Railway 18th Bureau Group Company, Limited (CR18), a subsidiary of the China Railway Construction Corporation.
 The budgeted cost of the project was UGX:207 billion.
 Completion of the road works was planned for August 2017.

 In May 2017, the Uganda National Roads Authority (UNRA) conducted an onsite inspection and found that CR18 had completed only 12 percent of the works with only three months left until the project completion deadline.
-In a letter dated 12 June 2017, UNRA Executive Director Allen Kagina canceled the contract, citing CR18's alleged incompetence, performance below contractual standards, lack of commitment to the project, and failure to mobilise resources and equipment to ensure timely performance of work.
+In a letter dated 12 June 2017, UNRA Executive Director Allen Kagina canceled the contract, citing CR18's alleged incompetence, performance below contractual standards, lack of commitment to the project, and failure to mobilise resources and equipment to ensure timely completion of work.
 She ordered the Chinese contractor to vacate the construction site immediately.
-UNRA plans to re-advertise the road and select a new contractor to complete the project.
+UNRA planned to re-advertise the road and select a new contractor to complete the project.

 A new contractor was hired, at a revised cost of USh208 billion (approx. US$55 million).
 The new construction company, China Railway Group Limited, scheduled completion for October 2019.
 The competed road was commissioned by Yoweri Museveni, the president of Uganda, in August 2021.
 It was reported by Construction Review Online that the construction bill was US$55 million, paid in full by the government of Uganda.